Input Partials

 • Action-specific partials (actionName set) only apply to that action

-• Integration-wide partials (actionName null) apply to all actions for that integration
+• Integration-wide partials (actionName and triggerName null) apply to all actions and triggers for that configured integration alias

-When both exist, action-specific partials take precedence over integration-wide ones.
+When both exist, the operation-specific partial takes precedence over the integration-wide one.

 Next Steps